 If you try one (or more) of the tactics outlined above, I can promise you will learn something new about how your customers consume information online.
 I’d also venture to say there’s likely a place for some sort of social media investment for your company – but you probably won’t know how to get the most bang for your buck without doing some sort of due diligence first.

-If you’d like to talk about your specific social media needs, feel free to contact me for a complimentary consultation or take this short assessment to get some ideas for improving your social media efforts.
+If you’d like to talk about your specific social media needs, feel free to me for a complimentary consultation or take this short social media assessment to get some ideas for improving your social media efforts.